-Though all sectors suffer from this problem to some extent, it seems to be most prominent amongst high technology companies.
-Despite the efforts of brilliant engineers, who develop amazing technological innovations, most of these companies fail to make any sustainable impact, and fade into obscurity before they’re even known to have existed.
+Though all sectors suffer from this problem to some extent, it seems most prominent amongst high technology companies.
+Despite the efforts of brilliant engineers who develop amazing technological innovations, most companies fail to make any sustainable impact and fade into obscurity before they’re even known to have existed.
 That’s because no matter how phenomenal the technology, even the finest ideas don’t sell themselves.
-Success takes more than just a great idea and the technical wherewithal to build it – it requires a partnership between engineering and marketing.
+Success takes more than a great idea and the technical wherewithal to build it – it requires a partnership between engineering and marketing.

-Most engineering-driven companies develop their product, then look for a market in which to sell it – the diametric opposite of what should happen.
-Instead, the best chance for success comes from looking at the market first, then building the product that best serves those needs.
-This is what marketers refer to as being “customer-focused”.
-In fact, being truly customer-focused goes beyond merely developing a product that serves the customer’s needs.
+Most engineering-driven companies develop their product and then look for a market in which to sell it—the diametric opposite of what should happen.
+Instead, the best chance for success comes from looking at the market first and then building the product that best serves those needs.
+This is what marketers refer to as being “customer-focused.”
+Being truly customer-focused goes beyond merely developing a product that serves the customer’s needs.
 An entire marketing strategy must be developed, with the target customer at its core.

 Despite the fact that marketing seems “easy” relative to engineering projects, it’s entirely too simple to burn through the budget with ineffective marketing campaigns that are unlikely to yield any tangible results.
 A winning marketing strategy requires a multi-dimensional view of the customer’s needs, wants, and buying behaviors, as well as the ability to translate that information into a sound strategy.